Gino Santercole: The Rebels and the solo debut

-In 1966, Santercole participated in Festival di Sanremo with his uncle, Ico Cerutti and Pilade, performing "Il ragazzo della via Gluck" ("The Kid from Gluck Street") under the name Trio of Clan; however, they are eliminated in the early evening.
+In 1966, Santercole participated in Festival di Sanremo with his uncle, Ico Cerutti and Pilade, performing "Il ragazzo della via Gluck" ("The boy from Gluck Street") under the name Trio of Clan; however, they are eliminated in the early evening.

 Meanwhile, the kinship with Celentano is strengthened.
 Celentano separated from his Milena Cantù and married actress and singer Claudia Mori, while Santercole fell in love with and married Mori's sister, Anna Moroni (becoming the brother-in-law of his uncle).
 Anna Santercole will bear him two sons.

 Composer and actor

 Santercole has written many famous and significant songs of Italian music, including some of great success.
-His first success was "A Caress into a Fist" ("Una carezza in un pugno"), initially recorded by Celantano as a B-side in 1968.
+His first success was "Una carezza in un pugno" ("A caress into a fist"), initially recorded by Celantano as a B-side in 1968.
 The song has become an evergreen of Italian pop music is, having been used several times by Celentano in his television programs.
-In 1992 the singer and Fiorello imitator included a new cover of "A Caress into a Fist" on his album Again fake.
+In 1992 the singer and Fiorello imitator included a new cover of "Una carezza in un pugno" on his album Nuovamente falso.

-"A Caress into a Fist" was the first song Santercole wrote.
+"Una carezza in un pugno" was the first song Santercole wrote.
 He had never tried to write a song, because he did not believe he could.
-One day, though, when learning a new song – Bert Kaempfert's "Strangers in the Night"—on guitar, he found himself varying notes and finally playing a completely different song, the one that became "A Caress into a Fist".
+One day, though, when learning a new song – Bert Kaempfert's "Strangers in the Night"—on guitar, he found himself varying notes and finally playing a completely different song, the one that became "Una carezza in un pugno".

 Other hits followed: "Svalutation", a rock song with electric guitar, on his 1976 album (which also contained his songs "The Boat" and "Room 21"), "A boy on the Lion", and "Remarkably" (written initially for Mina, with lyrics by Luciano Beretta).